jukuan/mq/README.md

 ```

 ## Usage Examples
-Basic usage examples can be found in the examples folder.
+Basic usage examples can be found in the examples' folder.
 To simplify the process, additional scripts are provided, and you can use the Docker image bratikov/php:8.4-swoole for easy setup.

 ### Running the Example
 1. **Clone**: